Stress Testing Factual Consistency Metrics for Long-Document Summarization: Results Analysis

 \subsection{Metric Sensitivity to Claim Similarity}

-To better understand what makes factual consistency evaluation difficult in long documents, we analyze how the semantic density of a claim relates to metric reliability.
-We hypothesize that claims which are highly similar to many claims in the original document contain more general (and thus compressed) information, and so are harder to fact-check since evidence for them is distributed across multiple parts of the source document.
+To understand what makes factual consistency evaluation difficult in long documents, we analyze how the semantic density of a claim relates to metric reliability.
+We hypothesize that claims which are highly similar to many claims in the original document may reflect a form of \textit{hubness} in high-dimensional embedding spaces~\cite{DBLP:conf/emnlp/SamirPFST24, DBLP:journals/jmlr/RadovanovicNI10, DBLP:conf/acl/LazaridouDB15}, where a sentence appears broadly similar to many others without being cleanly grounded in any single supporting span. \bl{Such claims tend to contain more general (and thus compressed) information, and so are harder to fact-check since evidence for them is dispersed across multiple parts of the source document~\cite{DBLP:conf/emnlp/GoldmanJSMDT24}}.

 We approximate this by computing the mean pairwise cosine similarity between each summary sentence $s_j$ (claim) and all $n$ sentences $d_i$ in the source document $D$,